stafforj/LPE-Cooling/INSTRUCTIONS.md

 Q_g = h*A*DT = 7.5*(2*pi*0.085*0.250)*20 = 20 W
 20 W = 20 J/s =  1.2 kJ/min
 ```
+This assumes the external surface is not insulated.
+Wrapping the cooling jacket with insulation can reduce some of the heat gain to the jacket.
 The final estimates accounting for $Q_s$ and $Q_g$ are:

 ```
 Energy from latent heat of fusion: 334 kJ
 Energy from heating 2 kg water by 10°C: 83.7 kJ
-Total energy = 417.7 kJ to heat the ice/water jacket by 10°C
+Total energy = 417.7 kJ to heat the ice/water jacket mixture by 10°C

 Heat generation from LPE process: 21 kJ/min
 Ambient heat gain: 1.2 kJ/min
 Total heat rate = 22.2 kJ/min (heat added to ice/water jacket)

-Total processing time before the ice melts and coolant temperature reaches 10°C t = 417.7 / 22.2 = 18.8 min
+Total processing time before the coolant temperature reaches 10°C t = 417.7 / 22.2 = 18.8 min
 ```
-This provides sufficient flexibility to enable cooling for $t = 15$ mins.
+This provides sufficient flexibility to facilitate cooling for a target process time of $t = 15$ mins.
 Note that this only considers heat loads during the process "ON" time.
 If the process is run intermittently (e.g., 1 minute ON, 1 minute OFF, etc.), the ambient heat gain persists during the process OFF time.
 A revised estimate of the cooling time should be calculated with these considerations.

 ### CAD files